xyproto/zsnes/portasm.md

    If a *new* register-ABI caller turns up in `video/`, `REGABI_ENTRY`/ `REGABI_SYM` are still there to write a trampoline with.
 4. **The 65816/SPC700 opcode core** is done: `cpu/` has no assembly left.
-What survives of that era is the pushad register block (`u4 r[8]`, see `cpu/c_dispatch.h`), which is C but still models x86 - and still stores host pointers in 32-bit slots, which is what pins the build to `-m32`.
+What survives of that era is the pushad register block (see `cpu/c_dispatch.h`), which is C but still models x86.
+Its slots are `zreg` (`uintptr_t`, see `types.h`), not `u4`: four hold 32-bit registers whose upper bits are part of the behaviour, and esi, ebp, edi and transiently eax hold host pointers.
+On i386 the two types are identical, so the change was a no-op there - the difftests prove it - and the slots are wide enough elsewhere.

 Cross-asm coupling (how many symbols a file needs from another `.asm`) is the difficulty proxy, because those callers depend on the exact register ABI.
 Five